 But, some lower-graded versions on this list are potentialy within reach for collectors with deeper pockets.

-For comparing values, we used PSA 9 values for cards that had cards graded in that condition, otherwise, used the next highest grade below that.
+For comparing values, we used PSA 9 values for cards graded in that condition; otherwise, we used the next highest grade below that.
+Note that this list does not have a specific order.

 1. 1909 T206 Honus Wagner #497

-The so called "mona-lisa" of collectable baseball cards, the T206 Honus Wagner card is probably the most recognizable baseball card for even non-card collectors.
-The rarity of the card is due to American Tobacco pulling production of his card early in its run.
+The so-called “mona-lisa” of collectible baseball cards, the T206 Honus Wagner card is probably the most recognizable for non-card collectors.
+The card’s rarity is due to American Tobacco pulling production of its card early in its run.

-Wagner was one of baseball's all-time greats and respected for not only his prowess as a hitter but also for his defensive abilities.
+Wagner was among baseball’s all-time greats, respected for his hitter’s prowess and defensive abilities.

-This scarcity of the card (note that between PSA and SGC there are less than 100 copies) and the ultimate legend of the card has led to a massive increase in value over the years.
+This card’s scarcity (note that between PSA and SGC, there are less than 100 copies) and its ultimate legend have led to a massive increase in value over the years.

 When anyone asks what the most expensive baseball card in the hobby is, the T206 Wagner is usually a safe answer.

-I expect any future sales of the Honus Wagner T206 card to eclipse any previous records.
+I expect any future Honus Wagner T206 card sales to eclipse any previous records.

 2. 1952 Topps Mickey Mantle #311

-Considered one of the crowned jewels for baseball card collectors, the 1952 Topps Mickey Mantle is a thing of beauty.
-The scarcity of the card (aside from its age) can be attributed to a low print run of high series cards (Mantle is one of them) by Topps.
+Considered one of the crown jewels for baseball card collectors, the 1952 Topps Mickey Mantle is a thing of beauty.
+The card’s scarcity (aside from its age) can be attributed to Topps’s low print run of high-series cards (Mantle is one of them).

-Add on a legendary story about former Topps exec Sy Berger dumping cases of cards into the Atlantic Ocean, and its no surprise the Mantle is a popular and valuable baseball card.
+Add to this a legendary story about former Topps exec Sy Berger dumping cases of cards into the Atlantic Ocean, and it’s no surprise the Mantle is a popular and valuable baseball card.

-A PSA 9 version of the 1952 Topps Mickey Mantle card sold for a whopping $5.2 Million in early 2021.
-Even lower grade copies are selling well; note that a PSA 7 copy of Mantle's card recently sold for $128,000.
+Even lower-grade copies are selling well; note that a PSA 7 copy of Mantle’s card recently sold for $128,000.

 Note that collectors need to beware of counterfeit Mantle '52 Topps cards.